Undergraduate Course: Religion, Violence and Peacebuilding (DIVI08001)

 C. Student learning experience information:

 Religion, Violence and Peacebuilding has a programme of three fifty minute weekly lectures plus a fifty minute tutorial per week.
 There will be interactive elements to the lectures, and there is a schedule of reading (and sometimes viewing) to be carried out before each tutorial.
-Each student will normally be required to give a short presentation at one tutorial during the semester on the text for the day.
-Through participation in lecture and tutorial discussions, as well as through the written work and the examination included in the assessment schedule, students will demonstrate their achievement of the intended learning outcomes.
+Through participation in lecture and tutorial discussions, as well as through the written work and essay in lieu of exam, students will demonstrate their achievement of the intended learning outcomes.

 Entry Requirements (not applicable to Visiting Students)